Gatsby dating screens love interests for criminal record

 Here's what doesn't come up: Your date's arrests for boosting car stereos in Arizona.

-Gatsby, a new swiping-based mobile dating app, promises to make such concerns things of the past.
+Gatsby, a new swiping-based mobile dating app, promises to make such concerns a thing of the past.
 The app, which went live Wednesday, puts potential romantic partners though a criminal background check.

 "You may be clean one day and then three weeks later, you're arrested for kidnapping someone's chihuahua or something worse," said Joe Penora, Gatsby's CEO and founder.
 If the app finds out about your dognapping arrest, you're banned for life.